-Because the amount of margin funds necessary to enter into a futures contract or off-exchange retail__foreign currency position is typically about 2% to 15% of the total value of the contract, the Fund will be able to hold positions with notional, or face, values far greater than the Fund's net assets.
+Because the amount of margin funds necessary to enter into a futures contract or off-exchange retail foreign currency position is typically about 2% to 15% of the total value of the contract, the Fund will be able to hold positions with notional, or face, values far greater than the Fund's net assets.
 The General Partner expects that the Fund's brokers will require a level of margin to equity of at least 5 to 1, or 20%.
-As the Fund will use up to 200% notional funding, this implies futures margins for the Fund of up to 40% of notional funding or a margin to equity ratio of 2.5 or higher.